brug-be/articles_of_association/README.md

 * Christophe Philemotte as President,
 * Oana Sipos as Secretary, and
-* Hannes Fostie as Treasurer.
+* Joren De Groof as Treasurer.

 They decide that the first financial year will end on the 31st December 2015.